Spine Injuries from Car Accidents

 The spinal column runs from the base of the skull all the way to your tailbone.
 The column consists of 33 vertebrae surrounding the spinal cord, which transmits neural signals from the brain to the rest of the body (and sends signals back again).

-In a traumatic car accident, it is easy to damage some part of the spinal cord or column.
-Common injuries include:
+In a traumatic auto accident, it is easy to damage a part of the spinal cord or column.

 - Whiplash.
 This is a soft-tissue injury that damages the tendons in the neck.